wendux/DSBridge-Android/readme.md

 ### **dsBridge**

-"dsBridge" is a built-in object , it has two method "call" and "register";
+"dsBridge" is available after dsBridge Initialization  , it has two method "call" and "register";

 ### bridge.call(method,[args,callback])